Whitesheep18/kidsndogs/reports/README.md

 Our GitHub Actions workflow, **"Run Tests"** is integral to our Continuous Integration (CI) system, focusing on code robustness and compatibility.
 It activates for pushes or pull requests to main or master branches, reinforcing our commitment to high-quality code.

-The workflow rigorously tests our code across various environments, ensuring consistent performance on both Ubuntu and Windows, trying different Python versions by supporting testing 3.10 and 3.11.
+The workflow rigorously tests our code across various environments, trying different Python versions by supporting testing 3.10 and 3.11.
 Initialization involves setting up the required environment and installing dependencies listed in `requirements.txt`.
 A crucial enhancement to our CI process is the implementation of dependency caching, significantly optimizing build times:

 ```yaml
 - name: Cache Python dependencies